steam228/GROUU/WORKSHOP/workshopJournal.md

 ----> nice engagement and it seemed like there was the possibility of forming a smaller team in order to preceed with the work.

 ##### day 2 (31/07)
------> day 2 was more about fuguring out how to adapt the infracture to nodeMCU boards instead of the design of the mainSoilProbe which still is not working properly;
+-----> day 2 was more about figuring out how to adapt the infrastructure to nodeMCU boards instead of the design of the mainSoilProbe which still is not working properly;
 The collaboration with the Meteo station group was great.

 2. Introduction to GROUU